seorenn/SRChoco/README.md

 Implementations of 'Launch at Login'.

-NOTE: This feature supports is NON-SANDBOX only.
+NOTE: This feature supports NON-SANDBOX Environments only.

 TODO